The Lose Weight Diet Blog

 I mean, at some point it is possible that the information contained in these magazines could be okay.
 However, there is a finite amount of actual useful weight loss information in the world.
 In fact, there probably isn’t even enough to fill one whole magazine, let alone every issue of hundreds of magazines for weeks, months and years.

 This issue might have “20 weight loss secrets” and the next issue might have “20 diet tips.”
-It’s just the same junk repeated over and over again with just a slightly different look to it.
+It’s just the same stuff repeated over and over again with just a slightly different look to it.
 This time low fat is the way to go.
 Next time it will be low carb.
 Five issues later it will be low fat all over again.

 10. It implies that hard work isn’t actually required.